-- Bullying a Dragon: Gades, of all person, is toyed around by Wain's stupidity.
+- Bullying a Dragon: Gades, of all people, is toyed around by Wain's stupidity.
 He's not pleased.

 - Cast from Hit Points: Several of Ruby's exclusive IP abilities, in addition to the Dark Sword IP ability.

-- Chronic Hero Syndrome: Usually since Seena and Wain will drag themselves into helping any possible people.
+- Chronic Hero Syndrome: Usually, since Seena and Wain will drag themselves into helping any possible person that needs it.